Chinese New Year

-Chinese New Year, also known as the Spring Festival (see also § Names), marks the beginning of a new year on the traditional lunisolar Chinese calendar.
-It is one of the most important holidays in Chinese culture and was placed on the UNESCO Intangible Cultural Heritage of Humanity list in 2024.
+Chinese New Year, also known as the Spring Festival, marks the beginning of a new year on the traditional lunisolar Chinese calendar.
+It is one of the most important holidays in Chinese culture.
 Marking the end of winter and the beginning of spring, this festival takes place from Chinese New Year's Eve (the evening preceding the first day of the year) to the Lantern Festival, held on the 15th day of the year.
 The first day of the Chinese New Year falls on the new moon that appears between 21 January and 20 February.
-(Note: And in extremely rare cases, 21 February, such as in 2319, which would be the first occurrence since the 1645 calendar reform.)

 The Chinese New Year is associated with several myths and customs.
 The festival was traditionally a time to honour deities and ancestors.
 Throughout China, different regions celebrate the New Year with distinct local customs and traditions.
 Chinese New Year's Eve is an occasion for Chinese families to gather for the annual reunion dinner.
 Traditionally, every family would thoroughly clean their house, symbolically sweeping away any ill fortune to make way for incoming good luck.
 Windows and doors may be decorated with red paper-cuts and couplets representing themes such as good fortune, happiness, wealth, and longevity.
 Other activities include lighting firecrackers and giving money in red envelopes.

-Chinese New Year is also celebrated worldwide in regions and countries with significant Overseas Chinese or Sinophone populations, especially in Southeast Asia, including Australia, Singapore, Brunei, Cambodia, Indonesia, Malaysia, Myanmar, the Philippines, and Thailand.
+Chinese New Year is also celebrated worldwide in regions and countries with significant overseas Chinese or Sinophone populations, especially in Southeast Asia, including Singapore, Brunei, Cambodia, Indonesia, Malaysia, Myanmar, the Philippines, and Thailand.
 It is also prominent beyond Asia, especially in Australia, Canada, France, Mauritius, New Zealand, Peru, South Africa, the United Kingdom, as well as in many other European countries, and the United States.
 Chinese New Year has influenced celebrations, commonly referred to collectively as Lunar New Year, in other cultures, such as the Losar of Tibet, the Tết of Vietnam, the Seollal of Korea, the Shōgatsu of Japan, and the Ryukyu New Year (Okinawan: Sjoogwaci).